 This fund lost 30% in 6 months; not very like a CD.
 Fees of 4% were taken out of the account in months 4, 5, and 6.
 Kelly called me to get a second opinion.
 The branch manager wasn’t able or willing to help, so we arranged a meeting with corporate compliance to review the sales process.
 This was no longer a relationship-based, community bank.

 What We Found Out

-Neither did this adviser take heed of Kelly’s insistence that the money needed to be kept safe.
+Neither did this broker take heed of Kelly’s insistence that the money needed to be kept safe.
 She manufactured a suitability form that said Kelly had a moderate risk tolerance, was above average in investment knowledge, and that she received a prospectus.
 None of these things were true.
-But Kelly signed the suitability form in their office and went home to discuss the investment with her husband.
+Unfortunately, Kelly signed the suitability form in their office and went home to discuss the investment with her husband.

 Never Sign What You Don’t Read and Understand!